 There are a million and one companies offering various tours for various process along the Amsterdam Canals.
 It can feel a little overwhelming trying to choose the best one, but I assure you it’s worth doing.
 The canals are such an intrinsic parts of the city that in order to really understand the heart of the place, you need to get out there and experience them.

 This beautiful square is at the historic heart of Amsterdam.
 The architecture and the bustling streets around it make it something you need to check out on your break.
 Because it lies at the centre of the city there is usually something going on there that is worth taking a look at, whether it be a festival, a market, or a funfair!

-For me Warsaw is the unsung hero of European destinations.
-I met a friend whilst I was travelling Australia who was from Poland and they convinced me to visit for a weekend when I returned, before that I’d never really given it a second thought, and I’ve never looked back!
-Warsaw is amazing.
+Warsaw is the unsung hero of European destinations.
 This beautiful capital city has everything going, and you need to go and experience it all.

-I know it’s another museum.
-But if you are interested in modern European history then it’s really worth a look.
-Even if you aren’t, I recommend it.
+If you are interested in modern European history then it’s really worth a look.
 The Polish resistance forces launched the Warsaw Uprising in 1944 and last for 63 days before it was quashed.
 It was the largest military resistance undertaken by any resistance group during World War II.
 It is an effort worth remembering.